30p87/notflix.py/README.md

 # notflix.py
-A reqwrite of bugswriters notflix in python, and therefore for all os's
+A rewrite of [bugswriters](https://www.youtube.com/results?search_query=bugwriter) [notflix](https://github.com/Bugswriter/notflix) in python, and therefore for all os's